Clever/policies/ccpa-notice.md

 You also have the right to be free of discrimination for exercising these rights.
 However, please note that if the exercise of these rights limits our ability to process personal information (such as in the case of a deletion request), we may no longer be able to provide you our products and services or engage with you in the same manner.

 **To Submit your California Consumer Rights Requests.** You may submit a request to exercise your California Consumer Rights through one of the mechanisms described below.
 We will need to verify your identity before processing your request, which may require us to request additional personal information from you or require you to log into your account, if you have one.
 In certain circumstances, we may decline or limit your request, particularly where we are unable to verify your identity or locate your information in our systems, or as permitted by law.

-* To exercise your Right to Know, please use the [consumer rights form](https://assets.clever.com/website/files/ccpa-request.pdf) and email us at _support@clever.com_
+* To exercise your Right to Know, please use the [consumer rights form](https://assets.clever.com/website/files/ccpa-request.pdf) and email us at _[trust@clever.com](mailto:trust@clever.com)_
-* To exercise your Right to Request Deletion, please use the [consumer rights form](https://assets.clever.com/website/files/ccpa-request.pdf) and email us at _support@clever.com_
+* To exercise your Right to Request Deletion, please use the [consumer rights form](https://assets.clever.com/website/files/ccpa-request.pdf) and email us at _[trust@clever.com](mailto:trust@clever.com)_

+**Changes to this CA Notice.** Clever may modify or update this CA Notice from time to time so you should review this CA Notice periodically.